 If you have both a gluten-related disorder and psoriatic arthritis, eating gluten might trigger symptoms of both conditions.
 Your doctor may encourage you to avoid gluten in your diet.

 To follow a gluten-free diet, you need to remove all products containing wheat, barley, or rye from your diet.
 You also need to avoid oats and other packaged food products that aren’t certified pure or gluten-free.

 You’ll need to read ingredient lists and ask about restaurant menu items.
-It may seem like a big change at first, but you can eat lots of foods on a gluten-free diet.
+It may seem like a big change at first, but you can eat many foods on a gluten-free diet.
 For example, you can still eat:

 - fresh fruits and vegetables